 During her 12 years at The Public Theater, she worked on high-profile shows such as Mother of the Maid with Glenn Close; Dry Powder with Claire Danes and John Krasinski; Hamlet with Oscar Isaac and Keegan-Michael Key, directed by Sam Gold; Grounded with Anne Hathaway and directed by Julie Taymor; King Lear with John Lithgow and Annette Bening; Stephen Sondheim’s Road Show; Privacy with Daniel Radcliffe; The Library with Chloe Grace Moretz and directed by Stephen Soderbergh; Into the Woods with Amy Adams; Twelfth Night with Audra McDonald; Plenty with Rachel Weisz; Father Comes Home From The Wars with Sterling K. Brown; Romeo and Juliet with Meryl Streep and Kevin Kline (benefit); Bloody Bloody Andrew Jackson, directed by Alex Timbers; Paul Simon’s The Capeman at the Delacorte Theater; Sting’s The Last Ship; Nia Vardalos’ Tiny Beautiful Things by Cheryl Strayed, directed by Thomas Kail; Pirates of Penzance with Eric Idle, Martin Short, Anika Noni Rose, Kevin Kline, Glenn Close, Jonathan Groff (gala); Tarell Alvin McCraney’s Head of Passes with Phylicia Rashad; Taming of the Shrew with Janet McTeer and Cush Jumbo, directed by Phyllida Lloyd; Othello with Philip Seymour Hoffman and Jessica Chastain, directed by Peter Sellars; and David Byrne’s Here Lies Love, directed by Alex Timbers.

-Other credits include projects with The New Group; New York Stage and Film; Ensemble Studio Theatre; BBC; The 1/52 Project with Beowulf Boritt; Sundance Institute; Hermitage Artist Retreat; 54 Below; Tony Award winner John Lloyd Young; Ars Nova; Williamstown Theater Festival; Signature Theater Company; Classic Stage Company; Freestyle Love Supreme Academy; Drama League; No Safety Net 2.0 Festival (Michigan); Neighborhood Playhouse; Philip Glass' The White Llama (Philadelphia).
+Other credits include the new musicals Hearts Beat Loud and A Walk on the Moon; The New Group's Evanston Salt Costs Climbing by Will Arbery; projects with New York Stage and Film; Ensemble Studio Theatre; BBC; The 1/52 Project with Beowulf Boritt; Sundance Institute; Hermitage Artist Retreat; 54 Below; Tony Award winner John Lloyd Young; Ars Nova; Williamstown Theater Festival; Signature Theater Company; Classic Stage Company; Freestyle Love Supreme Academy; Drama League; No Safety Net 2.0 Festival (Michigan); Neighborhood Playhouse; Philip Glass' The White Llama (Philadelphia).

 Proud member of the Association of Theatrical Press Agents and Managers (ATPAM).